Portfolio Optimization

 Modern Portfolio Theory (MPT)

-In this notebook we will be implementing the portfolio optimization from scratch and then use some packages to automate it.
-Later we will also look at different volatility calculations and how it affects the results.
+In this notebook we implement portfolio optimization from scratch and then use packages to automate it.
+We also compare different volatility estimation methods and see how they affect the results.

 Equally-weighted portfolio